tomvalorsa/python-course/session-3.md

 ## Into the wild

-Instead of going to work tomorrow, you decide to go on an adventure.
+Instead of going to work tomorrow you decide to go on an adventure.
 You have a number of items that you would like to take.
-However, you can only carry so much (7kg).
+However, you can only carry 7kg.
 Your job is to pack you bag with as many items as you can while ensuring that the weight of the backpack does not exceed 7kg.
 It is best to repesent the backpack as a dictionary:

 ```
 > print(backpack)